msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 Admins can invite required users to the Telegram channel.

+1. Click on the title of the Telegram channel.
+2. Select 'Subscribers'
+3. Select 'Add subscribers'
+4. Search for the users and select to add them to the channel

 Alternatively users may search for the channel and add themselves (only for Public channels).

 That's it!